microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 There is one interrupt source.

-- ControlLoop_Interrupt_CallBack: executed every 10us.
+- <b>ControlLoop_Interrupt_CallBack</b>: executed every 10us.
 Voltages and currents in teh DAB board is being measured by ADC and feed to the control loops.
 There are three control loops in this implementation where Voltage loop and Power loop are executed every 10KHz, interleaved, while Current Loop is executed every 100KHz.
 <p>
   <center>
     <img src="images/tasks-diagram.png" alt="firmware-0" width="1000">